 Washington has many ferry routes with multiple cities and islands separated by water bodies, and a ferry ride is an excellent mode of transport for a budget-friendly day trip from Seattle.

 You’ll love a day trip to Bainbridge Island, one of Seattle’s most popular ferry destinations.
 For less than $10, you can enjoy a refreshing 35-minute ride with stunning cityscape views.
 Once in Bainbridge, there are museums, parks, and a beach with a campground for you to explore.
+It’s one of the best ways to get around Seattle without a car.

 37. Walk through Beacon Food Forest